 There’s this place here in Utah called, Gardner Village.
 It’s an old mill that used to be bursting with activity from the general store and mattress factory to the mill and blacksmith shop.
 Today the mill has been converted into little boutiques and stores, but it still has all of it’s old time charm.
 Especially this time of year when they bring out these amazing, full sized whimsical witch displays.
 They are so cute and fun.
 A few years back Cade had an awesome Pot Roast Sandwich at the restaurant there and when we got the email about creating a recipe using a Mrs Dash seasoning pack we knew immediately that we wanted to try the pot roast one and recreate that sandwich.
 And in case you saw my post on instagram about the samples I received you can win yourself some too!
 Just follow this link and spin to win!

 We had a few friends over to try out this recipe with us.
 I mean, one opinion is never good enough, right?
 We needed a few more people to get in on the deliciousness.
 And although they had to patiently watch me photograph the meaty goodness, they were actually great help.
 It’s kind of nice to have some assistants helping with moving things around so you can just snap pictures.
 But more importantly it was so fun enjoying these big, hearty pot roast sandwiches together.
-THe guys totally dug in and Cade informed me that he would totally marry me all over again.
+The guys totally dug in and Cade informed me that he would totally marry me all over again.
 So ladies, this one is a winner.

-But ladies, don’t you worry this is a meal that your guy can prepare for you too.
+But ladies, don’t you worry this Pot Roast Sandwich is a meal that your guy can prepare for you too.
 You see, Mrs Dash has these awesome salt free, all natural seasoning packets that range from Beef Stew and Sloppy Joes to Pot Roast and Chili.
 Kind of awesome.
 I love that they actually taste like what they say they are!
 That’s not always true with seasoning packets and in case you haven’t noticed, many season packets are loaded, and I mean loaded with salt, so that’s pretty much all you taste.
 I was super hesitant when I got the packets, but I’m happy to say that sure enough, it really is salt free which allowed me to add the salt myself and control how salty the dish was.
 I know, some of you wont see that as a big deal, but try this packet and then try another.
 We’ve had the most inedible beef before because the packet was seriously so salty it gagged us.

 Gosh, look at that glazed piece of awesomeness.
 So, back to why you can totally have your significant other surprise you with dinner.
 All you have to do is sprinkle the beef with the packet, place a pat of butter (about 1 tablespoon) on the beef and cook on low for 8 hours.
 This, this beautiful piece of juicy, tender, fall apart beef is the result.

 Use the drippings of the meat with a little cornstarch to create a thickened sauce or gravy.
 Set it aside and this next part is the key.
 It’s simple, but trust me, it makes the sandwich even more yummy, butter the bread on each side and place it under the broiler until it’s browned.
-The butter gets all melted in the bread and it’s like a little secret in the sandwich that no one knows what makes it so incredible.
+The butter gets all melted in the bread and it’s like a little secret in the Pot Roast Sandwich that no one knows what makes it so incredible.
 Then pour the gravy sauce over the meat and move on to the onions.

 Did I mention the onions?
 No?
 Ooops!
 Cade says this is also a really important part.
 While everything is getting ready let some onions hang out in a low pan to get all caramelized and fantabulous.